WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Actor pseudo-type is not an actual type, but is sometimes the expected input.
 In that case the input can take the form of any acting game element.
 The following types may be specified when an actor type is expected: player, group, team, active attribute, active extra role.

+### Any Pseudo-Type

+Any pseudo-type is a pseudo-type that is sometimes the expected input.
+In that case _any_ type may be specified.

 ### Variables

 Variables aren't directly a type, but are used in some contexts.
 When a variable is evaluated it returns a value dependent on the current game state.